E-bike: Motors and drivetrains

 Brushless hub motors are the most common in modern designs.
-The motor is built into the wheel hub itself, while the stator is fixed solidly to the axle, and the magnets are attached to and rotating with the wheel.
+The motor is built into the wheel hub itself, while the stator is fixed solidly to the axle, and the magnets are attached to and rotate with the wheel.
 The bicycle wheel hub is the motor.
-The power levels of motors used are influenced by available legal categories and are often, but not always limited to under 750 watts.
-With a front-drive the motor sits in the front hub, and with a rear-drive the motor sits in the rear hub.
-Hub motors were common in 19th century electric bicycle designs but fell out of favor until their resurgence in the 2000s.
+The power levels of motors used are influenced by available legal categories and are often, but not always limited to under 750 W. Hub motors are usually located in the rear wheel only but front hub and dual motor bikes also exist.
+Hub motors were common in 19th century electric bicycle designs but fell out of favor until their resurgence in the 2010s.
+The hub-motor design is more common among more affordable and less-established e-bike brands.
+Hub motors are also common for conversion kits and speed-focused custom builds.

-Another type of electric assist motor is the mid-drive system, where the electric motor is not built into the wheel but is usually mounted beside or under the bottom bracket shell.
+Another type of electric assist motor is the mid-drive system, where the electric motor is not located in a wheel but instead drives the chain, usually mounted in or under the bottom bracket shell.
 The propulsion is provided at the pedals rather than at the wheel, being eventually applied to the wheel via the bicycle's standard drive train.
-Freewheel crank, that is a freewheel in the bottom bracket, is a necessary part in mid-drive systems to allow the electric motor to work inside its optimal rotational speed range (r/min).
+A freewheel crank, a freewheel in the bottom bracket, is a necessary part in mid-drive systems to allow the electric motor to work inside its optimal rotational speed range (RPM).

-Because the power is applied through the chain and sprocket, power is typically limited to around 250–500 watts to protect against fast wear on the drivetrain.
-An electric mid-drive combined with an internal gear hub at the back hub may require care due to the lack of a clutch mechanism to soften the shock to the gears at the moment of re-engagement.
+Because the power is applied through the chain and sprocket, power is typically limited to around 250-500 W to protect against fast wear on the drivetrain although stronger mid-drives do exist and high-end e-bikes also employ a mid-drive design.
+Mid-drives can be combined with an internal gear hub.
+This may require care due to the lack of a clutch mechanism to soften the shock to the gears at the moment of re-engagement.
 A continuously variable transmission or a fully automatic internal gear hub may reduce the shocks due to the viscosity of oils used for liquid coupling instead of the mechanical couplings of the conventional internal gear hubs.
+Most drivetrain manufacturers now make special chains, gears, shifters, and hubs suitable for the higher dynamic loads of e-bikes or have upgraded their existing product lines to be stronger regardless of use case.

-The main advantage mid-drive motors have over hub motors is that power is applied through the chain (or belt) and thus it uses the existing rear gears (either external or internal).
+The main advantage mid-drive motors have over hub motors is that power is applied through the chain (or belt) and thus it uses the existing rear gears.
 This allows for the motor to operate more efficiently at a wider range of vehicle speeds.
-Without using the bicycle's gears, equivalent hub motors tend to be less effective propelling the ebike slowly up steep hills and also propelling the ebike fast on the flat.
+Without using the bicycle's gears, equivalent hub motors tend to be less effective propelling the e-bike slowly up steep hills and also less efficient at propelling the e-bike fast on the flat.
+Some riders find the feel and operation of a mid-drive e-bike to be more smooth, consistent, and similar to a non-electric bike.